yasutakatou/goTrust/README.md

 - **Matches the rules** and mange **the score** given to each server<br>

 You can **customize the score** for each rule.
-In other words, the more critical the command, the higher the starting point.<br>
+In other words, the more critical the command, the higher the starting point.
 You can define rules to **stop the process** as soon as a dangerous command is executed.<br>

 - **Automatically stops processes** started on servers that have lost their scores.<br>